saketVishwakarma/Mern-docker-Todolist/README.md

 ---

-## ☁️ Optional: Deploy to Render / Azure / Railway
+## ☁️ Optional: Deploy to Render / Azure /

-You can deploy the Docker images to cloud providers.
-See the `infra` folder (if added) for Terraform deployment on Azure.